 - Conclusions

-Garlic cod (bacalao al ajillo) is probably the fastest cod recipe out there.
-In just 15 minutes, with ingredients everyone has at home (garlic, olive oil, chili, and cod), you can create a spectacular dish.
-It's the classic "al ajillo" technique, typically applied to shrimp, wild mushrooms, and button mushrooms, adapted to desalted cod with an equally delicious result.
+Cod al ajillo (garlic cod) is probably the fastest cod recipe there is.
+In just 15 minutes, with ingredients everyone has at home (garlic, olive oil, chili pepper, and cod), you can create a spectacular dish.
+It’s the classic "al ajillo" technique, applied to shrimp, mushrooms, and button mushrooms, adapted to desalted cod with an equally delicious result.

-The secret to garlic cod lies in the infused oil: an extra virgin olive oil that has absorbed the aromas of sliced garlic and chili, and is poured hot over the cod.
-The sizzling of the oil upon contact with the fish is a spectacle in itself, and the aroma filling the kitchen signals that something exceptional is coming.
+The secret of cod al ajillo lies in the infused oil: an extra virgin olive oil that has absorbed the aromas of sliced garlic and chili, and which is poured hot over the cod.
+The sizzling of the oil upon contact with the fish is a spectacle in itself, and the aroma that fills the kitchen announces that something exceptional is coming.
 At Mercat del Ninot, we constantly prepare it as a quick demonstration for our customers.

 - 8-10 cloves of garlic, thinly sliced